 A discrete, flexible & highly accurate 4D thermal sensor camera system for live counting & reporting of visitor numbers, building occupation and footfall.

-We can design and install a tailored network of thermal people counter devices across multiple buildings and locations to count your visitor numbers and store that data on a centralised online server for 24/7 retrieval.
+We can design and install a tailored network of thermal people counter devices across multiple buildings and locations to count your visitor numbers and store that data on a cloud server for 24/7 retrieval.

 With a data accuracy averaging between 95 - 98%, our thermal imaging people counters are the highest quality counter available.
 As they track a person's thermal heat signature, they function equally well in brightly lit environments or complete darkness.

-Commonly specified in libraries, museums, art galleries, or retail and leisure destinations, the small, quiet, and unobtrusive thermal imaging counter can be used to track, monitor, and anticipate footfall trends.
+Commonly specified in libraries, museums, art galleries, or retail and leisure destinations, the small, quiet, and unobtrusive thermal imaging counter can be configured in a variety of ways.
+Track, monitor, and anticipate footfall trends.
 Display live data showing a buildings occupancy numbers, detect adults vs children, or even identify staff members by the lanyards they are wearing.

-Data from the Counter is stored on a server running D-Tech People Counting Software.
-Each server installation is capable of handling data from up to 100 individual thermal people counters from up to 30 locations.
-Staff accesses the data via a web browser so it is easy to view real-time footfall across multiple locations, making it a useful tool for library services with multiple library branches.
+Data from the Counter is stored on a cloud server and is capable of handling many individual thermal people counters across multiple locations.
+Staff can access the data via a web browser so it is easy to view real-time footfall across multiple locations, making it a useful tool for library services with multiple library branches.

 This system has been installed in many significant UK sites including TATE Gallery, TATE Modern, Saatchi Gallery, The Imperial War Museum, Tate Liverpool, Blackshots Leisure Centre, Cambridgeshire County Council, Thurrock Council, London Borough of Enfield, London Borough of Greenwich, Pitt Rivers Museum, Suffolk County Council, Wigan Leisure, and Cultural Trust & York Libraries.

-D-Tech People Counting Software is a web based administration, data collection and reporting tool for a network of D-Tech thermal people counters.
+D-Tech People Counting Software is a cloud based administration, data collection and reporting tool for a network of D-Tech thermal people counters.

 Data is administered via a web-browser so it is easy to view real time footfall across multiple locations, making it a useful tool for services with multiple branches.